 Add in the batter – I use 1/4-1/2 cup of batter (Pic 3-4).

-Wait for the bubbles to appear and check that the bottom is golden brown, then flip (Pic 5).
+Wait for the bubbles to appear and check that the bottom of the pancakes are golden brown, then flip (Pic 5).

-Cook a further few minutes, then stack on a plate, add butter, maple syrup a fork and YOU!
+Cook the second side a further few minutes, then stack on a plate or baking sheet to keep warm in the oven, add butter, maple syrup a fork and YOU!

 Devour.